mikkurogue/cube-type-extract/README.md

 Simply run the command with go: `go run main.go` or run it remotely through `go run github.com/mikkurogue/cube-type-extract/blob/master/main.go`
 It should then create a typescript file containing the string union types of each dimension and measure you have, prefixed with the cube name they are related to.

+Depending on the size of your cubejs cubes and the count of measures/dimensions, this tool should be finished within 1 second.
+So its "blazingly fast!!!!" but then written in Go

 ## Requirements

 - Cubejs running on a local machine (hardcoded url is set to localhost:4000, which is the default)